-Through our research and development efforts in our core competence of cover glass processing and manufacturing, we pioneered the development and application of several processing techniques and technologies that became the industry standard.
+Through our research and development efforts in our core competence of cover glass processing and manufacturing, we developed and applied several processing techniques and technologies that became the industry standard.
 For example, we were the first to introduce CNC techniques in the processing of cover glass, significantly increasing product yield and precision and opening up possibilities for more product specifications and customizations.
 We also invented an anti-fingerprint coating technique that became the industry-standard technique and enabled mobile phone screens to become stain-resistant and water-resistant.
 For details of our research and development breakthroughs, see "- Research and Development - Innovative R&D."